msmiller/msmiller.github.io/_posts/2017-11-03-rails-defaults-strategy.md

 ---
 title: A Strategy For Configs And Defaults In Rails
+excerpt: The approach described here uses three Gems which work well together to provide a very flexible and powerful strategy for managing all an app's settings.
 ---

 There's a plethora of configurations and default settings that are needed in a Rails App.
 Some examples include: